Two-timescale joint power control and beamforming design with applications to cell-free massive MIMO: Introduction

-As a preliminary step towards the derivation of the main contribution of this study, we provide in Section~\ref{sec:power} an up-to-date introduction to the axiomatic framework for power control in \cite{yates95,nuzman07}.
-We offer a concise review, uncovering overlooked connections within the existing literature.
-Then, equipped with the necessary background, in Section~\ref{sec:application} we formally define the considered long-term power control and beamforming design problems for large-scale MIMO systems, and we establish their connection to the above axiomatic power control framework.
+In Section~\ref{sec:application} we formally define and motivate the considered long-term power control and beamforming design problems for large-scale MIMO systems.
+In Section~\ref{sec:solution} we derive the proposed optimal algorithms for solving the above problems, by establishing a connection between the axiomatic power control framework in \cite{yates95,nuzman07} and the beamforming design method in \cite{miretti2021team}.
+For completeness, we provide in the appendix a concise yet up-to-date introduction to the framework in \cite{yates95,nuzman07}, which uncovers overlooked connections within the existing literature.
 To illustrate the potential of the proposed approach, in Section~\ref{sec:sim} we conduct an extensive numerical study on canonical user-centric cell-free massive MIMO networks.
 We investigate many approaches for power control and beamforming design, and, as interesting byproducts of our main contribution, we obtain the following additional results:\footnote{A preliminary version of this study focusing on max-min fairness and distributed beamforming was presented in \cite{miretti2022joint}.
 This study extends \cite{miretti2022joint} by including the minimum sum power criterion and other beamforming models.
 Furthermore, it significantly improves the comparison against competing approaches, and it presents a more complete derivation and analysis of the algorithms based on an up-to-date review of fixed-point methods.
 In addition, it provides novel theoretical and experimental insights on cell-free networks.} \begin{itemize} \item We present the first optimal comparison of small-cells networks and cell-free massive MIMO networks regarding their ability to deliver uniform quality of service to all users.
 Specifically, our study takes into account optimal joint power control and potentially distributed beamforming design.
 Notably, we provide a straightforward explanation for performance differences using direct and intuitive arguments.
 Our approach departs from previous studies such as those in \cite{ngo2017cell,bjornson2019making,demir2021}, which, relying on suboptimal schemes, frequently yield results that are hard to interpret and may even lead to different conclusions. \item We contribute with novel insights to the ongoing debate on the appropriate ergodic rate bound for studying large-scale MIMO networks \cite{massivemimobook,caire2018ergodic,demir2021,gottsch2023subspace}.
 The UatF bound underestimates the true system performance \cite{caire2018ergodic}, but we give numerical evidence showing that it can serve as an excellent proxy for system optimization when dealing with intractable ergodic rate expressions such as those in \eqref{eq:R}.
 For the centralized beamforming case, this evidence is further strengthened by noticing that the known optimal beamforming design derived under an expression similar to \eqref{eq:R} \cite{massivemimobook,demir2021} coincides with the optimal design derived under the UatF bound. \item We show that long-term power control and beamforming design may provide non-negligible performance gains compared to power control with fixed beamformers in both centralized and distributed cell-free massive MIMO networks.
 Furthermore, we show that competing short-term centralized methods may not only be impractical, but they also suffer from a non-negligible performance loss.
-Moreover, we confirm that beamfoming design is the main bottleneck in distributed cell-free networks \cite{demir2021}. \end{itemize}
+Moreover, we confirm that beamfoming design is the main bottleneck in cell-free networks \cite{demir2021}. \end{itemize}